AndreiMoraru123/ContextCollector/README.md

 Adding them element-wise means the model is forced to minimize the loss for the features of the image as well as it's captions, so it "must find" some connection between them.

 As attention is going to be non-linear, this is why we activate the sum using  `ReLU` or `tanh`.
 The result is going to be squeeze into a single neuron, than, once `softmax-ed` will hold the probability of each neuron bein worth "attending to".
 Notice that the features of the encoder are expressed in number of pixels, not `W` x `H`, as it was passed through a `view` before the `attention` call.
+This means that the single neuron computation is done for all the pixels in the `annotation vector`.

 Below is a gif from [TensorFlow playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.69641&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) that serves as a simplified exampled:

 ![tfplay](https://user-images.githubusercontent.com/81184255/213886882-39e8c27a-953f-4001-999d-204805361c39.gif)

-For the two features of the data, their `X` and `Y` coordinates, we can use `4` neurons to learn `4` lines, one line per neuron.
+For the two features of the data, the `X` and `Y` coordinates, we can use `4` neurons to learn `4` lines, one line per neuron.
 This is what the projection of the `attention_dim` is doing.
-The final neuron can just learn a linear combination of the previous `4` in the hidden state.
+The final neuron can just learn a linear combination of the previous `4` in the hidden layer.
 This is what the `full_att` layer is eesentially doing by mapping the `attention_dim` neurons to a single one.

 Therefore, after getting the probability of each neuron to be attented to, we can multiply these probabilities with the pixel values themselves, and sum across that dimension.
 This is going to result in a weighted sum, and now this is exactly the `context vector` the paper is talking about.